 Penalty: $5 000.

-[Regulation 8 amended in Gazette 11 Dec 1998 p.
+[Regulation 8 amended: Gazette 11 Dec 1998 p.
 6612.]

 9. Vapour control equipment to be fitted to underground fuel tanks

 (1) The occupier of any premises on which there is an underground fuel tank must ensure that, when organic liquids are being transferred to the underground fuel tank from a delivery tank, the underground fuel tank is fitted with the equipment referred to in subregulations (2), (3) and (4).